Podcasts + Discipleship: Click to Learn How to Use PursueGOD

 - How did the early church’s leadership structure differ from later church hierarchies?

 - How did persecution actually help the Church grow stronger instead of destroying it?
+What has lack of persecution today created in the church?

 - What were the blessings and dangers of Christianity becoming the Roman Empire’s official religion?